abdfaizaan/mslearn-openai/Instructions/Labs/getting-started.md

 ## Getting Started with Lab

+## Accessing Your Lab Environment

-1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
+Once the environment is provisioned, a virtual machine (LabVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
 You can see the number on the lab guide bottom area to switch to different exercises of the lab guide.

    ![](../media/rm10.png "Lab Environment")

-1. To get the lab environment details, you can select the **Environment Details** tab.
-Additionally, the credentials will also be emailed to your email address provided during registration.
-You can start, stop, and restart virtual machines from the **Resources** tab.
+## Virtual Machine & Lab Guide

+Your virtual machine is your workhorse throughout the workshop.
+The lab guide is your roadmap to success.

+## Exploring Your Lab Resources

+To get a better understanding of your lab resources and credentials, navigate to the **Environment** details tab.

    ![](../media/envdetails.png "Lab Environment")